The Heritage by Rudyard Kipling

-The following is a moving poem written by the great English poet Rudyard Kipling on one of the two major topics which this website is dedicated to – heritage.
+The following is a moving poem written by the great English poet Rudyard Kipling on one of the two major topics to which this website is dedicated – heritage.

 The Heritage